 8 a.m: Wake up early and beat the lines at upscale-comfort Scandinavian brunch spot, Broder Cafe.
-With four locations throughout Portland, all equally popular, plan strategically to ensure first access to fresh stacks of Aebleskiver (Danish pancakes) served with lemon curd & lingonberry jam.
-Also recommended are the Lefse (Norwegian creps) and the Broder Bord—a smörgås of house-cured gravlax, soft cheeses, and beet pickled egg on royal rye and house crisped bread served with a side of granola parfait and Fika (coffee).
+With four locations throughout Portland, all equally popular, plan strategically to ensure first access to fresh stacks of aebleskiver (Danish pancakes) served with lemon curd & lingonberry jam.
+Also recommended are the lefse (Norwegian crêpes) and the Broder Bord—a smörgås of house-cured gravlax, soft cheeses, and beet pickled egg on royal rye and house crisped bread served with a side of granola parfait and fika (coffee).
 Top off brunch with a Danish Mary: the house’s signature drink of vodka, aquavit (or dill aquavit) with house pickles and a celery salt rim.

 10:30 a.m: Rent a bike, Portland’s preferred method of travel, and visit the Portland Japanese Garden.
 Inside the Kengo Kuma designed Cultural Village, learn about traditional Japanese arts and culture, stop by one of the garden’s many mossy nooks or Koi-filled ponds, take in the Art in the Garden exhibition series, or sample traditional tea at the Umami Cafe.
 Then, follow your noses to the nearby International Rose Test Garden to experience over 10,000 rose bushes of 650 varieties (hence Portland’s nickname as the "City of Roses").

 12 p.m.: Feeling peckish?
-Sidle up to one of the cities many “food cart pods”—specially designated enclaves where food vendors offer everything from authentic Thai and Lebanese fare to haute Korean comfort food.
-We recommend the pod on Alder, the city’s largest grouping and a quick walk from Powell’s.
+Sidle up to one of the city’s many “food cart pods”—specially designated enclaves where food vendors offer everything from authentic Thai and Lebanese fare to haute Korean comfort food.
+We recommend the pod in Pioneer Courthouse Square, downtown and a quick walk from Powell’s.

 12:30 p.m.: Work off all those carbs with a hike through Forest Park, one of the most expansive and ecologically diverse urban forests in the world.
 Designated a protected space in 1903 by John Charles Olmsted and his brother Frederick Law Olmsted, sons of the legendary designer of New York's Central Park, Forest Park contains several quaint hiking paths and is home to indigenous animals like the northern flying squirrel and the great horned owl.